 This is a question that most hiring managers have asked themselves.

 The traditional hiring process places great emphasis on skills.
-Person specifications are designed to find somebody with the desired skills and experience.
-This is also seen with job descriptions.
+Person specifications and job descriptions are designed to find somebody with the desired skills and experience.
 These approaches certainly have their place.
-If nothing else, they make it easier for recruiters to objectively select between candidates.
+If nothing else, they make it easier for recruiters to objectively select candidates.

 The problem is, this approach also fails to recognise the value of attitude.
 Is the person with the most skills and experience the best fit for your company culture?
 Are they willing to learn new skills?
 And how will they react if you ask them to do something they don’t enjoy?